w1jtoo/CA-tasks/README.md

 # CA-tasks
-Tasks made due to Combinatorial Algorithms course from second course of Institute of Mathematics and Mechanics UrFU.
+Tasks were made due to Combinatorial Algorithms course from second course of Institute of Mathematics and Mechanics UrFU.